alphagov/govuk-design-guide/docs/frontend-templates/finder/case-studies-finder.md

     generated: auto
     input:
   7:
-    componentName: "[Subscription links](https://components.publishing.service.gov.uk/component-guide/subscription_links) - rendered top and bottom of the page, but displayed only at the bottom of the page"
+    componentName: '[Subscription links](https://components.publishing.service.gov.uk/component-guide/subscription_links) - rendered top and bottom of the page, but displayed only at the bottom of the page'
     componentURL:
     generated: auto
     input: